MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/configure-shipment-consolidation-policies.md

 1. Go to **Warehouse management \> Setup \> Release to warehouse \> Shipment consolidation policies**.
 1. Set the **Policy type** field to *Sales orders*.
-1. On the action bar, select **New** to create a policy that has the following settings:
+1. On the action pane, select **New** to create a policy that has the following settings:

     - **Policy name:** *CustomerMode*
     - **Policy description:** *Customer account and mode of delivery*